zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 7-Negotiation on AWS.md

 - Massive AWS/AI development in the next 10-20 years.
 - Agreeing on such a technical issue is a challenge.
 	- Case by case approaches.
-- Everybody wants to but don't wants to fall behind.
+- Everybody wants to but doesn't want to fall behind.
 	- Start from soft (politically binding) and go to hard (legally binding) norms.
 - No specific rules, but no vacuum either->IL/IHL apply.
 - Work towards a regulation dealing with specific challenges it poses